 The cost of living in NYC is very high, therefore, expect the cost of renovations to also be very high.
 To gut renovate a brownstone or townhouse, expect to spend at least $400 per square foot.

-In the luxury segment, we have seen renovation costs to be as high as $1,000 per square foot.
+In the luxury segment, we have seen renovation costs to be high as $1,000 per square foot.
 Often, brownstones differ from other NYC living in sheer size—an average of 3,200 square feet.
 This can mean spending millions on a renovation.

 If you purchase a townhouse that comes with rent controlled or rent stabilized tenants, these tenants usually pay less than the current market value.
 Buying a townhouse with a rent controlled tenant is perhaps the worst thing a townhouse buyer could do as they are paying significantly under market and they usually stay in the apartment until death.

 In New York City, there are new laws that make owning property with certain kinds of tenants a big problem for investors.
 Rent controlled and rent stabilized tenants pay below market prices for their apartments.
 The city and state regulate how much an investor can raise the rent each year.
-Tenant issues can complicate the investment potential of a townhouse, making it less attractive for investors.

 Also, when you inherit tenants when buying a building, you don’t know much about them, including their credit score, asset level, etc. One could be purchasing a bunch of problems and one won’t know for a while until time passes to see whether they are paying their rent on time.

-There are a lot of tax benefits in buying a multi-family home that is used by the buyer.
+There are a lot of tax benefits in buying a multi family home that is used by the buyer.
 First, since the owner is an investor, he or she can deduct all the maintenance costs, mortgage interest, insurance costs, property taxes and depreciation.
 All of these can be offset against rental income, allowing the owner to have negative taxable income in the early years of ownership.

 When doing due diligence for a townhouse purchase, brokers work closely with the home inspector and transaction attorney to make sure the buyer knows exactly what they are buying.